Key West Marine Life You Might See On Vacation

 Atlantic Bottlenose Dolphins

-Atlantic bottlenose dolphins are a thrill to see every time and they’re extremely common in Key West, where they breed and feed in the mangroves of the shallow backcountry.
-They travel in pods and can be quite playful, surfing and leaping through boat wakes.
+Atlantic bottlenose dolphins are a thrill to see every time.
+They’re ubiquitous in Key West, where they breed and feed in the shallow backcountry mangroves.
+They travel in pods and can be playful, surfing and leaping through boat wakes.

 Nurse Sharks and Reef Sharks

-The most common shark species you’ll find in Key West are nurse sharks and reef sharks.
-They’re both nocturnal and relatively docile, so if you spot one snorkeling, don’t be scared!
+The most common shark species in Key West are nurse sharks and reef sharks.
+They’re both nocturnal and relatively docile, so don’t be scared if you spot one snorkeling!
 Enjoy the rare sighting from a safe distance.
-Nurse sharks are characterized by their slightly brown tint and catfish-like body and tail.
-Reef sharks are a shade of grey with a more traditional shark profile.
+Nurse sharks have a slightly brown tint to their skin and catfish-like body and tail.
+Reef sharks are a shade of gray with a more traditional shark profile.

-Frigatebirds can be found gliding high in the sky across the jet stream out to sea.
-They’re considered good look by sailors as they signal land is close by.
+Frigate birds glide high in the sky across the jet stream out to sea.
+They’re considered good-looking by sailors, as they signal that land is close by.
 They’re easily recognizable by their forked tail.

 Cormorants

-Cormorants are aquatic birds and talented fisherman.
-They can often be found diving from the mangroves into the shallow waters in search of juvenile fish and sunbathing with their black wings outstretched.
+Cormorants are aquatic birds and talented fishers.
+They often dive from the mangroves into the shallow waters, searching for juvenile fish and sunbathing with their black wings outstretched.

 Brown Pelicans

-Pelicans are a common migratory bird populating the Florida Keys in the wintertime.
-They’re easy to spot with their stumpy bodies and exaggerated beak.
-They’re also excellent fisherman, diving from great heights into the ocean for their catch.
+Pelicans are a common migratory group that populates the Florida Keys in the wintertime.
+They’re easy to spot with their stumpy bodies and exaggerated beaks.
+Pelicans are also excellent fishers, diving from great heights into the ocean for their catch.

 Receive special offers & latest events.